Brushwood Junior School

 Meet the team:

-5K - Mr Kerslake is the teacher and Mrs Lacey is the teaching assistant.
+5K - Mr Kerslake is the teacher and Mrs Lacey and Mrs Caswell are the teaching assistants.

-5G - Mrs Ghaffar is the teacher and Mrs Caswell and Miss East are the teaching assistants.
+5G - Mrs Ghaffar is the teacher and Miss East is the teaching assistant.

 Miss Podbury is the Year 5 and 6 Phase Leader.